 5. Identify the Right Properties to Fix & Flip

-When learning how to find houses to flip, some of the most important factors to evaluate include:
+When learning how to find houses to flip, some essential factors to evaluate include:

-- Nearby amenities: Houses near amenities like parks, libraries, schools, restaurants, and shopping centers tend to attract more buyers.
+- Amenities: Houses near parks, schools, and other establishments attract buyers.

 Investors looking for specific types of properties or features